SaiSindhuja197/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/Lab3-Manage Azure Resources Using PowerShell.md

+# Lab 03 - Manage Azure Resources Using PowerShell

+## Lab Overview

+This lab focuses on managing Azure Resources Using PowerShell which involves automating and managing Azure services and infrastructure via PowerShell cmdlets.

+## Lab objectives

+In this lab, you will complete the following tasks:

++ Task 1: Create a virtual machine using Azure PowerShell .
++ Task 2: Create a virtual machine using the CLI.

+## Exercise 1: Administer Azure resources with PowerShell.

+In this exercise, you will learn how to administer Azure resources with PowerShell by automating tasks such as provisioning, configuring, and managing services.

-## Task 1: Create a virtual machine using Azure PowerShell (option 1)
+## Task 1: Create a virtual machine using Azure PowerShell

 1. On the Azure portal, select the **Cloud shell** (**[>_]**)  button at the top of the page to the right of the search box.
 This opens a cloud shell pane at the bottom of the portal.